 Travel destinations only get one chance to make a first impression.
-If my first hour in Glacier National Park was any indication, Glacier and I are going to be besties for a long, long time.
+If my first hour at Bowman Lake in Glacier National Park was any indication, Glacier and I are going to be besties for a long, long time.

 My Glacier NP experience began with a drive to Bowman Lake, which offers an opportunity to get off the beaten path.
 The main park road won’t get you there.
 Instead, you’ll have to drive outside the park through Polebridge, the little town with no electricity, and then continue on a winding gravel road into the northwest corner of the park for what feels like much longer than its actual length of six miles.